0foo/chem_paper/drafts/pfas.md

 ### PFAS Usage

 PFAS products are widely used.
 In 2020, the United States manufactured or imported approximately 2.9 billion pounds of PFAS.
 [5]
 PFAS molecules are great for giving corrosion resistance and abrasion resistance, hydrophobicity, leveling, spreading, and wetting.
-They are used in products including waterproof fabric such as nylon, yoga pants, carpets, shampoo, feminine hygiene products, mobile phone screens, wall paint, furniture, adhesives, food packaging, firefighting foam, and the insulation of electrical wire.
+Examples usage in products includes waterproof fabric such as nylon, yoga pants, carpets, shampoo, feminine hygiene products, mobile phone screens, wall paint, furniture, adhesives, food packaging, firefighting foam, and the insulation of electrical wire.
 PFAS are also used by the cosmetic industry in most cosmetics and personal care products, including lipstick, eye liner, mascara, foundation, concealer, lip balm, blush, and nail polish(4, 5) For more details on it's usage in the population see this white paper: [4, 5]

 ### PFAS Lifecycle and routes of exposure